 UofL Military Policies

-The UofL Military Program Integrity Policy was established to help ensure compliance with program integrity rules consistent with the regulations issued by the Department of Education (34 CFR 668.71 – 668.75, 668.18 and 668.14) and the requirements outlined in the Department of Defense (DoD) Voluntary Education Partnership Memorandum of Understanding (MOU) related to misrepresentation, recruitment, payment of incentive compensation, and tuition assistance.
-This policy will provide efforts to eliminate unfair, deceptive, and abusive marketing aimed at service members.
-Its purpose is to also strengthen compliance with both Department of Education and Department of Defense policies and requirements regarding withdrawals and readmission requirements for service members.
+The UofL Military Student Recruitment, Withdrawal, and Readmission Standards policy was established to help ensure compliance with the regulations issued by the Department of Education (34 CFR 668.71 – 668.75, 668.18 and 668.14) and the requirements outlined in the Department of Defense (DoD) Voluntary Education Partnership Memorandum of Understanding (MOU) related to misrepresentation, recruitment, payment of incentive compensation, tuition assistance, and service member withdrawal and readmission.
+This policy eliminates unfair, deceptive, and abusive marketing aimed at service members, and outlines the process for military withdrawals, and readmissions.
+Its purpose is to strengthen compliance with both Department of Education and Department of Defense policies and requirements regarding withdrawals and Readmission requirements for Service Members.

 UofL Military Leave Policy